Further information on open access

 Today, a large number of results from publicly funded research are published behind paywalls.
 Thus, the research results are available only to readers belonging to institutions that can afford to pay hefty access fees, which limits the dissemination of knowledge and its utilization in society at large.

-At the beginning of 2017, the National Library of Sweden received an appropriation directive from the Swedish Government to act as a national coordinating body in the work towards a transition to open access to scholarly publications.
+The National Library of Sweden acts as a national coordinating body in the work towards a transition to open access to scholarly publications.
 You can find further information on Sweden's open access initiatives on openaccess.se.